-The foregoing passages are preparation for James' focal construction:
+The foregoing passages are preparation for James' chief goal, a construction in which images cause movements (bold emphasis added):

-"Ideo-Motor Action.
+Ideo-Motor Action.

 "The question is this: Is the bare idea of a movement's sensible effects its sufficient mental cue (p.
 497), or must there be an additional mental antecedent, in the shape of a fiat, decision, consent, volitional mandate, or other synonymous phenomenon of consciousness, before the movement can follow?